HOGENT-Web/csharp/chapters/11/slides/presentation.md

 .Include(x => x.NavigationProperty)
 ```

-These bugs cannot be found or tested using a In Memmory Database, since there are no JOINS.
+These bugs cannot be found or tested using a In Memory Database, since there are no JOINS.
 So the bug cannot be replicated...

-While writing integration tests, you want to replicate a production environnment.
+While writing integration tests, you want to replicate a production environment.
 Changing database providers in your integration test suite is *most of the time*... **lying to yourself**.

 ---
 name:levels-of-testing